SUSE/machinery/manual/docs/machinery-inspect-container.1.md

   * `--verbose` (optional):
     Display the filters which are used during inspection.

-## PREREQUISITES
+## Prerequisites

-  * Inspecting a container requires an image specified by the name or id.
+  * Inspecting a container requires an image specified by the name or ID.

   * The image to be inspected needs to have the following commands: